-The Company's objective in managing capital is to continue to provide shareholders with dividends and capital stability over the longer term.
+The Company's objective in managing capital is to continue to provide shareholders with dividends and capital stability over the long term.

 The Company's capital may fluctuate with prevailing market movements and it may undertake a buyback of its shares in the event that they trade at a sizable discount to NTA backing.
-The Company may also return capital as financial assets mature over the Company's life.

 The Company's capital consists of shareholders' equity plus financial liabilities.
 The movement in equity is shown in the Statement of Changes in Equity.
-At 30 June 2015, financial liabilities were \$115,130 (2014: \$127,356).
-There were no changes in the Company's approach to capital management during the period.
+At 30 June 2015, financial liabilities were \$214,615 (2014: \$269,937).
+There are no changes in the Company's approach to capital management during the year.
 The Company is not subject to any externally imposed capital requirements.